Pirate Log

 CAFETERIA

-The district serves a full and balanced meal in the cafeteria for a nominal cost.
+The district serves a full and balanced meal in the cafeteria at no cost to families.
 Students are expected to: (1) Get into line without cutting, pushing, shoving, (2) Take tray to kitchen and clean table of any mess made, (3) push their chair in when leaving their seat, and (4) maintain behavior appropriate to the school setting.

 CAMERA DEVICES